vector,

 Any one-dimensional array is a vector.

-is a subtype of type array
+The type vector is a subtype of type array;

-is the same as (array x (*))
+for all types x, (vector x) is the same as (array x (*)).

-, and the type bit-vector
+The type (vector t), the type string, and the type bit-vector

-are disjoint subtypes of type vector
+are disjoint subtypes of type vector.

 Specializing.